 4. Complete registration and all required paperwork and visit school

-Once you have accepted your seat at our school, we will set up a time for you to come in and register your student.
-A registration packet will need to be completed along with additional documentation, school records, residency verification, etc. You will be provided an opportunity to visit the school and make the necessary arrangements so as to make transition into our school as smooth as possible.
+Once you have accepted your seat at our school, we will contact you to continue the registration process.
+A registration packet will need to be completed along with additional documentation, school records, residency verification, etc.

 What to do if your student is not offered a placement